RedisLabs/redislabs-docs/content/rs/security/access-control/manage-users.md

 ### Replace all passwords

-You can also replace all existing passwords for a user account with a single password that is not an existing password.
+You can also replace all existing passwords for a user account with a single password that does not match any existing passwords.
 This can be helpful if you suspect that your passwords are compromised and you want to quickly resecure the account.

-To replace all existing passwords for a user account with a single new password, use this PUT command:
+To replace all existing passwords for a user account with a single new password, use this `PUT` request:

 ```sh
 curl -k -v -X PUT -H "content-type: application/json" -u "<administrator_user>:<password>" -d '{"username":"<username>", "old_password":"<an_existing_password>", "new_password":"<a_new_password>"}' https://<RS_server_address>:9443/v1/users/password